 Our Annual Drinking Water Quality Report or Consumer Confidence Report (CCR) is available at our offices, 3 Spragueville Rd., Monday through Friday, 8AM – 3 PM.
 It is also available at the Smithfield and North Providence libraries.
 This report is designed to inform you about the quality of the water you drink.
 It details the efforts we, and others make to ensure that our drinking water is safe and meets federal and state requirements.
 It is published pursuant to the US EPA’s 1996 Safe Water Drinking Act as Amended.
 Any questions may be called in at 233-1034.

 Smithfield Water Supply Board

-Download or view the report in PDF format
+Download or view the 2015 Consumer Confidence Report in PDF format